induna-crewneck/dietpi/README.md

+**CAUTION!
+Some of the stuff in this Repo is still WIP.
+Use at your own caution.
+Probably don't use any of it**

 # DietPi setup collection
 This is primarily for myself to keep track of how I did things.
 I'm learning all this as I go along and chances are if I need to redo something I'll have to start researching again.
 So this way I can just redo what I did the last time that worked.
 But as a byproduct this might be useful to others trying to do the stuff I did.